SERVICE ALERT: Blommer Science Library will be closed on Monday, December 22.

 The new Special Collections Research Center creates a state-of-the art, environmentally controlled, secure shelving area and vault; a classroom dedicated specifically to teaching with special collections; an enhanced reading room for researchers; a separate reception area; improved exhibition spaces; and collaborative workspace for faculty, staff and students.
 These new features will allow Special Collections to expand its impact on the Hilltop and around the globe.

-The renovation is currently in Phase 3, Construction.
-This phase includes the following steps:-Installation of mechanical, electrical and plumbing fixtures.
+The renovation is currently in Phase 4, Finishing.
+This phase includes the following steps:

 Do you have questions or comments about the project?
 Let us know!